Honda CBR250R 0-60 mph in 7.10 seconds

 You must not use the clutch when changing gears as you’ll definitely add a few tenths to your time!

-Once you get you hook into fifth gear the Honda CBR250RR starts to run out of steam objectively and compared to its rivals but it still gradually accelerates at an acceptable rate.
+Once you hook into fifth gear the Honda CBR250RR starts to run out of steam objectively and compared to its rivals but it still gradually accelerates at an acceptable rate.

 If you get your 0-30 and 0-60 mph time close to the optimum of under eight seconds….

-It is a decent time for such a low powered small engine capacity motorcycle,.
+It is a decent time for such a low-powered, and small capacity motorcycle.

-Though the Honda CBR250R will have a slightly lower terminal speed due to getting off the line a little quicker but accelerating a little slower up top.
+The Honda CBR250R will have a slightly lower terminal speed due to getting off the line a little quicker but accelerating a little slower up top compared to many cars that match it in the quarter mile..

 Again though, these are optimum times.
 Most people will be doing mid-sixteen seconds with a terminal speed of around 75 mph.